 Tip #3: Add color accents

-Giving a wall a makeover with a color paint is perhaps the most inexpensive way to update a room.
+Giving a wall a makeover with a color paint is perhaps the most inexpensive way to update a room and it will take spring editing your home to whole new level.
 If you’re feeling bold enough take a little risk; it’s well worth trying color blocking.
 Another easy and inexpensive way to update rooms is to update your soft textiles.
 This idea works wonders.
 For example in my bedroom I switch bedding to a lighter shade – keeping it very minimal or with a hint of a flower print.
 It instantly changes my mood.

 Tip #4: Go green

 I bet you all noticed how big green styling is.
 Everyone will tell you to add green foliage anywhere you can, including the bathroom, because it’s like bringing the outdoors in.
 Unfortunately, though not everyone can keep up with the plant watering, especially if the pots are scattered all over the house.
 (I know I can’t and I don’t like being a plant killer)!
 Therefore, my suggestion is to create one nook with all the plants you can have.
 That means that you can water all of them in one go.

 If that’s also out of the question, don’t worry; a great fuss-free idea is to introduce soft textiles with a green foliage theme and a non-existent maintenance level.
 By the way, the tropical theme (or jungle) is trending big now!
 Or, you can create an art gallery wall with some images of green foliage.
 Better yet, do both!

 Before closing, there’s one more idea for spring editing your home.
 I left the best for last, because it combines tips 2, 3 and 4!
 You could create an accent wall with an amazing wallpaper mural.
 I just loved the one below, because it’s such a great way to create the illusion of a huge window that’s anything but boring!!
 Wild or what?!
 If I only had an available wall to pull this one off… I wish!